ZiggyCreatures/FusionCache/docs/AGentleIntroduction.md

 You can read more [**here**](Timeouts.md), or enjoy the complete [**step by step**](StepByStep.md) guide.

 ## :level_slider: Options ([more](Options.md))

 There are 2 kinds of options:

  - `FusionCacheOptions`: cache-wide options, related to the entire FusionCache instance
- - `FusionCacheEntryOptions`: per-entry options, related to each call/entry
+ - `FusionCacheEntryOptions`: per-entry options, related to each method call/entry

 You can read more [**here**](Options.md), or enjoy the complete [**step by step**](StepByStep.md) guide.

 ## :joystick: Core Methods ([more](CoreMethods.md))